ntampouratzis/ACSIM/README.md

 ./run64.sh
 ```

-Finally, after Linux has been booted, you can simple execute the following command from inside the Linux.
+Finally, after Linux has been booted, you can simple execute the following command from the simulated Linux.
 ```
 ./AccelApp
 ```